rashmitasshet/hire_up/README.md

 # hire_up
-This project displays various projects that can be done by interested candidates after registering
+A platform that serves as a hub for showing the projects that needs to be done where interested users can register and be a part of those projects and actively contribute their skills.